tarwn/lessthandot-hugo/blogs/content/posts/2011-04-04-use-a-database-how-it.md

 WHERE 181 between StartRange and EndRange
 ```

-Let&#8217;s continue by adding another table, this table will have some people and their height.
+Let's continue by adding another table, this table will have some people and their height.

 sql
 CREATE TABLE Players(Player varchar(200),Height smallint)